puppetlabs/puppetlabs-stdlib/README.markdown

 followed by HTTP_PROXY and delete it.
 If multiple lines match, an error will be raised unless the `multiple => true` parameter is set.

+Encoding example:

+    file_line { "XScreenSaver":
+      ensure   => present,
+      path     => '/root/XScreenSaver'
+      line     => "*lock: 10:00:00",
+      match    => '^*lock:',
+      encoding => "iso-8859-1",
+    }

+Files with special characters that are not valid UTF-8 will give the error message "invalid byte sequence in UTF-8".
+In this case, determine the correct file encoding and specify the correct encoding using the encoding attribute, the value of which needs to be a valid Ruby character encoding.

 **Autorequires:** If Puppet is managing the file that contains the line being managed, the `file_line` resource autorequires that file.

 ##### Parameters